 SALLE RESIDENCE AND STUDIO

 In 2001, David Salle purchased two interconnected and derelict buildings in Brooklyn. and commissioned Christian Hubert to create a residence and studio for him.
-On this project, Mr. Hubert worked in association with the architect David Fratianne.
+On this project, Mr. Hubert worked in association with the architect David Fratianne and was assisted by Greg Merryweather.

 The buildings were quite different in both quality and condition.
 While the larger and more architecturally distinguished building to the North was in fairly good condition, the dark and cramped townhouse building to the South was dilapidated and required extensive repairs.